-Our dependence upon outside suppliers for component parts, chassis and raw materials, including aluminum, steel, and petroleum-related products, leaves us subject to changes in price and availability and delays in receiving supplies of such materials, component parts or chassis.
+Our dependence upon outside suppliers for component parts, chassis and raw materials, including aluminum, steel, and petroleum-related products, leaves us subject to changes in price and availability, the cadence and quantity of deliveries from our suppliers, and delays in receiving supplies of such materials, component parts or chassis.

-We are dependent upon outside suppliers for our raw material needs and other purchased component parts.
-Prices and availability of these raw materials are subject to substantial fluctuations that are beyond our control due to factors such as changing economic conditions, inflation, governmental regulations (including CARB's Advanced Clean Trucks regulation), currency and commodity price fluctuations, tariffs, resource availability, transportation costs, weather conditions and natural disasters, political unrest and instability, war (such as the ongoing military conflict between Russia and Ukraine) and other factors impacting supply and demand pressures.
-Delays in shipments of our raw materials and purchased component parts, including chassis, and government actions related to tariffs on imports and trade policies have previously adversely impacted, and have the potential to further impact our revenues, results of operations and financial condition.
-We also continue to monitor the impact of the Russia conflict with Ukraine on our fuel costs and supply chain for materials and component parts, particularly with respect to steel and items with substantial steel content.
+We are dependent upon outside suppliers for our raw material needs, other purchased component parts, and chassis.
+Prices, availability and the timing of delivery of these raw materials, purchased component parts, and chassis are subject to substantial fluctuations that are beyond our control due to factors such as changing economic conditions, the level of tariffs that the U.S. impose on imported steel, aluminum, and other commodities or component parts and any resulting trade wars or trade restrictions, inflation, governmental regulations (including CARB's Advanced Clean Trucks regulation), currency and commodity price fluctuations, resource availability, transportation costs, weather conditions and natural disasters, political unrest and instability, war (such as the ongoing military conflicts in Ukraine and the Middle East) and other factors impacting supply and demand pressures.
+Sporadic deliveries, significantly elevated delivery quantities, and delays in shipments of our raw materials, purchased component parts, including chassis, and government actions related to tariffs on imports and trade policies have previously adversely impacted, and have the potential to further impact our revenues, results of operations and financial condition.